‘Men, extroverts, and managers tend to interrupt more and take over during remote team meeting.’

 If you want to know more about our virtual training programmes click here.

-And if you want to understand more about the virtual classroom, attend one of our free sessions, Getting to Know the Online Classroom 17 October 10.00-11.00 CET.
-Find out more about the next session here.
+And if you want to understand more about the virtual classroom, attend one of our free taste sessions.
+Click the button below to check our calendar.

 Fredrik Fogelberg is a chartered Organisational Psychologist specializing in leadership development and team facilitation in international organizations.
 He has over 30 years of international experience in the corporate world and as a consultant.